bunyan-logger/bunyan_core/README.md

 Writes log messages to standard error after formatting them for human consumption.

+* `name:`

+   The OTP name associated with this device.
+Set this if you want to run multiple device writers, as each must have a distinct name.
+You'll also need to specify this if you want to set device-specific options in your code (as the name is used to identify which device to update).

+* `device:`

+   This writer will send messages to the specified device.
+This is either the name of an IO handler (such as `:user` or `:standard_error`) or a string containing a file name.
+It would be produce to make this filename an absolue path.

+   Defaults to `:user`

+* `pid_file_name:`

+   If the log device is a file on disk, and if this option is set to the name of a pid file, the operating system pid of the writer will be stored in the pid file.
+This allows utilities such as [logrotate][1] to send a USR1 signal to the writer, which will cause the writer to close and reopen the log file.

 * `runtime_log_level:` _:debug_, _:info_, _:warn_, or _:error_

    Only calls to the corresponding API functions at or above this level